whl1729/read/computer/js/professional/03_language_basics.md

     - Including semicolons helps prevent errors of omission.
     - Including semicolons also improves performance in certain situations because parsers try to correct syntax errors by inserting semicolons where they appear to belong.
-  -  it is a best practice to always use code blocks with control statements, even if there’s only one statement.
+  - It is a best practice to always use code blocks with control statements, even if there’s only one statement.

 #### 3.2 Keywords and Reserved Words